jobellet/ADHDtools/README.md

 The app should feel like a cognitive prosthesis for people who struggle with task switching or priority overload.
 Rather than forcing users to plan everything, it helps them see only what matters right now — and rewards consistent progress rather than perfection.

 **Note for contributors and AI agents:** Treat this vision and data model as the global north star.
 When implementing new features or refactors, align them with this roadmap and update this README to reflect progress so future work stays cohesive.

+## Current Status

+✅ Unified Task model and helper functions in `core/task-model.js` (hashes, urgency, achievement scoring).

+✅ Shared task storage via `core/task-store.js`, mirrored through `DataManager` for legacy tools.

+✅ Day Planner events and Routine quick tasks persist into the shared store with deadlines/durations.

+✅ Basic unified scheduler (`core/scheduler.js`) can return a prioritized schedule and the task to do “right now.”

+✅ Achievements and rewards now use completed Task scores instead of a separate points ledger.

+🛠️ In progress: deeper Focus Mode integration with the scheduled task of the moment.

+🔜 Planned: richer calendar imports, smarter dependency handling, and family profiles.

+## Task Storage

+All tasks are persisted in the browser under the `adhd-unified-tasks` key (via `core/task-store.js`).
+The store exposes:

+* `getAllTasks()`, `getPendingTasks()`, `getTasksByUser(user)`
+* `addTask(task)`, `updateTaskByHash(hash, updates)`, `getTaskByHash(hash)`
+* `markComplete(hash)`

+Legacy modules still calling `DataManager` automatically read/write through this shared store, so new tools should prefer `TaskStore` directly.

 ## Features